Digital vs Film Photography

 It depends on what you want to do.
 If you are, or think that you might become, an enthusiast then you should buy a high-quality camera that is versatile, such as an entry-level dSLR (digital Single Lens Reflex) or a high-end compact like my Panasonic Lumix.
 If you just want to take happy snaps then you are probably better off getting a unit that will slip into your pocket and that you can take everywhere without even thinking about it.
 See my camera Comparison.
 A word about digital zoom: this is a worthless gimmick.

-I bought it because I no longer wanted to put up with the limitations of the Panasonic Lumix FZ10.
-These are: poor low light performance, low dynamic range (highlights are washed-out), digital noise (coloured dots or purple fringes that should not be there), the crappy viewfinder, plus the need to sharpen and correct all pictures.
+I bought a DSLR because I no longer wanted to put up with the limitations of the Panasonic Lumix FZ10.
+These are: poor low light performance, low dynamic range (highlights are washed-out), digital noise (coloured dots that should not be there), the crappy viewfinder, plus the need to sharpen and correct all pictures.
 Yet, apart from that it is a great camera!

 My lessons